-You might have heard other parents talk about attachment parenting and wondered what it is.
-Here we explore the theory and practice so you can see whether this style (or elements of it) might be right for you.
+Here we explore the theory and practice of attachment parenting so you can see whether this style – or elements of it – might be right for you.

 Adopting a style, or mixing and matching

 Some parents will choose to follow a style to the letter.
 And others are more in the flex-camp.
-Our mini-series explores two ends of the styles spectrum (attachment vs parent-led) and two others that compliment these and are less divisive (positive and mindful).
+Our mini-series explores two ends of the styles spectrum (attachment and parent-led) and two others that complement these and may be less divisive (positive and mindful).

-Don’t feel like you have to stick to someone else’s rules (although if you want to, please go ahead, many of the parents we speak to find it very helpful).
+Some parents find it helpful to work to someone else’s rules and others don’t.
 Chances are you might end up somewhere in the middle, learning and implementing techniques as you go.
 See how your style evolves as you do.

 So what exactly is attachment parenting?

 In a nutshell, attachment parenting is about constant physical closeness and being very responsive to the baby.
-This includes baby wearing, co-sleeping and long-term breastfeeding.
-The thinking is by attending to a baby’s needs in a responsive way, you help them to feel safe and secure.
-(Hans, 2016).
+This includes carrying your baby in a sling or carrier, co-sleeping and long-term breastfeeding.
+The thinking is that physical touch helps parents to nurture the bond with their baby and respond to their needs (Sears, 2020).

 It’s easy to get attachment parenting confused with attachment theory.
-Attachment theory states a child’s early experiences sets a blueprint for how their relationships are formed long-term (Bowlby, 1952).
-Attachment parenting is about keeping your baby physically close and responding immediately to their needs.
+Attachment theory states that a child’s early experiences sets a blueprint for how their relationships are formed long-term (Bowlby, 1952).
+According to attachment theory, we are all securely or insecurely attached, which starts with how we were parented, and informs how we interact in the world as adults (VeryWellMind, 2020).
+Parents who are aware of attachment theory help their baby to regulate their emotions (Hans, 2016).

+Attachment parenting is informed by attachment theory.
 Paediatrician William Sears and his wife Martha formally developed the method of attachment parenting into a parenting style in the 1980s.
-The idea again was that a secure parent-child attachment, achieved by being sensitive and responsive, paves the way for their independence and secure relationships as an adult (Sears and Sears, 2001).
+Their idea was that a secure parent–child attachment, achieved by being sensitive and responsive, paves the way for their independence and secure relationships as an adult (Sears and Sears, 2001).

-For many parents, this approach feels natural and intuitive, and so has gained in popularity in recent years.
+For many parents, this approach feels natural and intuitive.
 Official organisations API (Attachment Parenting International) and APUK (Attachment Parenting UK) have been set up, as well as countless other support groups.

 The main features of this approach are:

-- frequently holding your baby close (e.g. babywearing)
+- frequently holding your baby close (e.g. carrying your baby in a sling or carrier)

 - encouraging nurturing touch (skin-to-skin and kangaroo care)